MattiaPandolfoVR/MetaPhage/README.md

 cd /your/path/MetaPhage
 ```

-4. Start the pipeline with the following command:
+4. Start the pipeline with the following command, selecting the right combination of configs (one for datasets and one for system resources):
 ```
-nextflow run main.nf -profile base
+nextflow run main.nf -profile dataset,load
 ```
 At this level you can specify all your **custom options** (read the dedicated section), for example the `--readPaths` option previously mentioned:
 ```